About Us Bilateral Relations

 Visits from India

-Hon’ble Vice President Shri Venkaiah Naidu visited Sierra Leone on 12-14 October 2019 for the first ever high-level visit from India.
-He was accompanied by Shri Sanjeev Kumar Balyan, Minister of State for Animal Husbandry, Dairy and Fisheries; and Shri Ramvichar Netam, Member of Parliament (Rajya Sabha).
+Hon’ble Vice President Shri Venkaiah Naidu visited Sierra Leone from 12-14 October 2019, marking the first-ever high-level visit from India.
+He was accompanied by Shri Sanjeev Kumar Balyan, Minister of State for Animal Husbandry, Dairy, and Fisheries, and Shri Ramvichar Netam, Member of Parliament (Rajya Sabha).

 Foreign Office Consultations